boisgera/bitstream/mkdocs/API.md

 --------------------------------------------------------------------------------

 ??? note "`BitStream.write(self, data, type=None)`"
-    Enconde `data` and append it to the stream.
+    Encode `data` and append it to the stream.

     <h5>Arguments</h5>